South Bay Plastic Surgeons

 The key to choosing a plastic surgeon who can give you the results you are looking for is finding one who uses specialized techniques instead of relying on a favorite method and ignoring your individual needs.
 There are many options available to tailor the results to your expectations.
 In some cases, your surgeon may recommend a breast lift in addition to the breast enlargement procedure to improve both the shape and size of your breasts.
 Learn more below about some of the factors you’ll need to decide on prior to your augmentation procedure.

-Implant Size & Shape
+Breast Implant Size & Shape Options

 The women who visit us for breast enlargement have a variety of implant choices, particularly when it comes to material, size, and shape.
 Standard round implants are dome-shaped.
 They provide the upper breast fullness that has become popular in magazines and on television.
 Anatomical implants, on the other hand, are somewhat teardrop-shaped and provide a more natural appearance.
 With anatomical implants, patients can augment and enhance their breasts and look like they never had surgery.